 The site is underlain by Marysville Sand member of Vashon Recessional Outwash.
 Infiltration is suitable in these soil deposits.
 Groundwater was not encountered in the explorations.
-Groundwater is currently 9.25 feet below grade in the existing site well.
+Groundwater appears to be ponded at the base of the adjacent ravine.
+The approximate depth to groundwater is approximately 40 feet.